cnguy/kayn/README.md

 */

 /*
-  The first parameter of all endpoint methods will ALWAYS be an object.
+  Let me reiterate: the first parameter of all endpoint methods will ALWAYS be an object.
   However, when the parameters are satisfied by default parameters and/or only have optional parameters, you can simply pass your callback in.
 */